zhangbozhb/WebViewBridge.Swift/README.md

 $ gem install cocoapods
 ```

-To integrate ChameleonSwift into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate WebViewBridge.Swift into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ``` ruby
 source 'https://github.com/CocoaPods/Specs.git'